DrBob5188/PSMimecast/README.md

 # PSMimecast
 ### Warning
 This module isn't finished or properly tested.
 Things like proxy support have been coded but not tested.
 Logging is not implemented, only verbose messages are implemented at this stage.
-Nevertheles you may find it useful as a starting point.
+Nevertheless you may find it useful as a starting point.
 The module was intended to support internationalisation, but only the verbose messages have been coded in this fashion.

 ### What does it do?
 The module is just a Powershell wrapper for the Mimecast API.
 Not all the API endpoints have been coded but the Invoke-MimecastApi function takes care of most of the complexity of calling the mimecast API.
 If you need one of the uncoded api endpoints, take a look at the Mimecast developer doco and make the call with Invoke-MimecastApi.